Tow-Boot/Tow-Boot/README.md

 On boards with dedicated storage for the firmware, the *Tow-Boot* build should be independent from, and not care about the installed system media.

-Update are handled out-of band (through a firmware update option in the firmware, or from distro-independent systems like *fwupd*).
+Update should be handled out-of-band (through a firmware update option in the firmware, or from distro-independent systems like *fwupd*).
 The firmware is not "owned" by the currently running distro.
 The firmware is not updated or changed through package upgrades.